sahadv/Two-Axis-Machine/README.md

-Code for controlling a 2-axis machine using STM32 microcontroller Edited by Sahad & Feilan on Feilan's computer
+Code for controlling a 2-axis machine using STM32 microcontroller.
+Edited by Sahad & Feilan on Feilan's computer.